Lima Shelling Beans

 Inventory, lb : 0

 |McGrath Family Farms||Homepage|

-Fresh Lima Shelling beans are vailable in the late summer to early fall.
+Fresh Lima shelling beans are available summer and fall.

-Despite the Lima bean was named after the city of Lima, Peru, the pronunciation of these two words is distinctly different.
+Despite the fact that the Lima bean was named after the city of Lima, Peru, the pronunciation of these two words is distinctly different.

 Recipes that include Lima Shelling Beans.
 One is easiest, three is harder.